SamuelGnp/samuelgnp.github.io/_posts/2023-11-07-ommited-variable.markdown

 Here, $$ Y $$ is our dependent variable, akin to the final performance score in a dance competition, influenced by a variety of factors, such as an individual's earnings.
 The exogenous variables $$ X_1,X_2,...,X_kX_1​,X_2​,...,X_k​ $$ represent our lead dancers, with the coefficients $$β_1,β_2,...,β_kβ_1​,β_2​,...,β_k​$$ quantifying their impact on $$ Y $$.
 The intercept  $$β_0​$$ is comparable to the baseline score when the competition begins, and the error term $$ ϵ $$ encapsulates all the unforeseen elements—the slight missteps, the unexpected rhythms—that the lead dancers' movements (our exogenous variables) do not account for.

-The error term $$ ϵ $$ represents the residuals: the differences between the observed values and the values predicted by our model.
-In a perfectly choreographed world, these residuals would be purely random—this randomness is what statisticians refer to as "white noise."
-To ensure the reliability of our regression, we anticipate that $$ ϵ $$ possesses specific characteristics:

 1. It has a mean of zero, indicating that the residuals, on average, do not deviate in one direction or another.
 2. It is homoscedastic, meaning the variance of the error term is constant across all levels of our explanatory variables.
 3. It is normally distributed, particularly important when we're making inferences about population parameters based on our sample, allowing us to apply various statistical tests.